MaikTungsten/CRISPRT4/README.md

 ***

 ## Authors and acknowledgment
-M.W. performed data analysis, documentation and created this repository.
+For entire acknowledgement, please see the manuscript at **LINK**.
+M.W.-S. performed data analysis, documentation and created this repository.

 ## Project status
 This project is currently under development.